Sahil-Sapare/uk-housing-analytics/README.md

 - **2025 ASHE figures are provisional.** ONS publishes provisional figures each October and revises them the following year.
 All years to 2024 use the revised edition; 2025 uses provisional, and is subject to change.
-- **Methodology breaks.** ASHE 2006 was published under two methodologies;
-  this project uses the edition consistent with 2007 onward.
-The 2011 edition is the revised release based on SOC 2010.
+- **Edition notes.** ONS published two editions of 2006 under different methodologies; this project uses the revised edition and is consistent with the 2007 methodology onwards.
+The 2011 release used here is the revised edition based on SOC 2010.
 - **ASHE is a sample survey**, not a census, so regional medians carry sampling error.
 ONS publishes coefficients of variation alongside each table (the `8.7b` files) which are not used here.